What is vitamin E?

 Is vitamin E water-soluble or fat-soluble?

-Vitamin E is a fat-soluble vitamin, which means it takes a while for your body to absorb it.
-Also, fat-soluble nutrients get stored in the liver and other fatty tissues and they stay in your body for a while.
+Vitamin E is a fat-soluble vitamin, which means it takes your body a while to absorb this nutrient.
+Also, fat-soluble nutrients get stored in your liver and other fatty tissues for quite some time.

 Where can vitamin E be found naturally?